 It all depends on which accommodation you booked for your stay in the Park, most Airports are close to different lodges which it is in your best interest to book a flight to an airport closest to your booked accommodation.
 A fight to Masai Mara National Reserve from Nairobi via Jomo Kenyatta International Airport is only 45 minutes which saves you the 6 hours you would have endured on the road.

 Which is the best choice to access Masai Mara?

 The journey to Masai Mara National Park both by air and road has disadvantages and advantages.
-Before running into conclusion about which travel means you will take, kindly look through these factors that will help you to have a better choice.
+Before running to a conclusion about which travel means you will take, kindly look through these factors that will help you to have a better choice.

 This is ideally the best option for travelers having a short time to spend on a safari to Masai Mara National Reserve.
 (Less than 2nights).
-Flights to the Masai Mara depart from Wilson international airport which is about 1 hour from Nairobi with consideration of Traffic jam.
-The 3 companies licensed to operate flights to the Maasai Mara include: Air Kenya, Safari Link and Fly Safari.
-While planning a fly in Safari to Maasai Mara National Reserve , it is advisable to contact an expert tour operator who can help you with the flight bookings in advance, At Masai Mara Holidays, we organise Fly in Safaris to Masai Mara, simply contact us to plan a customizable safari with help of a professional team.
+Flights to the Masai Mara Depart from Wilson international airport which is about 1 hour from Nairobi with consideration of Traffic jam.
+The 3 companies licensed to operate flights to the Maasai Mara include Air Kenya, Safari Link, and Fly Safari.
+While planning a fly-in Safari to Maasai Mara National Reserve, it is advisable to contact an expert tour operator who can help you with the flight bookings in advance, At Masai Mara Holidays, we organize Fly-in Safaris to Masai Mara, simply contact us to plan a customizable safari with help of a professional team.